-Run VGABIOS if S3 Resume (Not support Version 7.x)
+Run VGABIOS if S3 Resume (Optional: not for P4TPT version 7.0)

-Choosing Enabled will make BIOS run VGA BIOS to initialize the VGA card when system wakes up from S3 state .
-The system time is shortened if you disable the function , but system will need AGP driver to initialize the card .
-So , if the AGP driver of the VGA card does not support the initialization feature , the display may work abnormally or not function after S3 .
+Choosing Enabled will make BIOS run VGA BIOS to initialize the VGA card when system wakes up from S3 state.
+The system time is shortened if you disable the function, but system will need AGP driver to initialize the card.
+So, if the AGP driver of the VGA card does not support the initialization feature, the display may work abnormally or not function after S3.